Skip to main content

 IN SUMMARY

+Using Facebook groups to grow your business.
 As a small business owner, no doubt you could find a group to join and generate business for yourself.

 Own a salon?
 Join a beauty group, comment on posts about what hair style will look best on that person, what product will help out the girl with the frizzy hair or the best method to curl your hair.
 Share your before and after shots from clients (with their permission).
 Join the mom Facebook groups too!
 They will often post the same questions.